-If you eat your favorite dish 4 times a day for 30 days, you will hate it at one point, won’t you?
+If you eat your favorite food 7 times a day for 30 days, you will hate it at one point, won’t you?

-A similar thing happens when we get too centered on a particular person/relation and spend too much of our mental, emotional, and physical energy towards them.
+A similar thing happens when we get too centered on a particular person/relation and spend too much of our mental, emotional, and physical energy on them.

 The Honeymoon Phase

-Here I would also mention the phenomenon of “Honeymoon Phase” which for many people seem to be over after a few months of marriage.
-People would describe it as a “loss of spark” in the relationship or losing attraction towards the spouse.
+Here I would also mention the phenomenon of the “Honeymoon Phase” which for many people seems to be over after a few months of marriage.
+People would describe it as a “loss of spark” in the relationship or losing attraction towards the other person.

-Let’s consider an example here to understand what actually happens in our brain.
+Let’s consider an example here to understand what actually happens in our brains.

-But what happens after you’ve had 2-3 servings of that same dish and your hunger is satiated, in fact, overly satiated?
+But what happens after you’ve had 2-3 servings of that same dish and your hunger is satiated, in fact, you’ve over-eaten?

 Do you still feel attracted to it?

-Do you still enjoy the smell of that food when you’ve eaten too much of it and your belly feels like it’s about to burst?
+Do you still enjoy the smell of that food when you’ve eaten too much of it so much so that you can’t even move?

-Does it still have your attention or are you done with it and now thinking of doing something else?
+Does it still have your attention or are you done with it, and now your mind is thinking of doing something else?